Leaf peeping and autumn colours

 Walks and trails

-Of course, one of the simplest ways to explore the changing leaves and fall colours is to get out and explore the landscape!
+One of the simplest ways to explore the changing seasons is to get out and explore the landscape!
 Our specially curated escapades by Vespucci Adventures are sure to take you on an unforgettable route (no doubt with a cosy pub stop along the way), or take a trip through an enchanting tree tunnel on a guided tour near Chichester with Sussex Walks.

 For picturesque village walks surrounded by beautiful countryside, we love wandering the Downs around Storrington or exploring the walkways around lovely Cuckfield – don’t forget to stop for lunch at Tom’s Food.
 If you’re planning on staying over a few nights, why not enlist the help of Footprints of Sussex to help you plan a self-guided walking trip across the Downs?